LOS ANGELES TRAVEL GUIDE

 During our stay in LA we spent 4 nights at Ginosi Hollywood Apartments, offering spacious and clean apartments just off Hollywood Boulevard.
 This was a great choice for us, allowing us to make some homemade food and enjoy plenty of space to relax.
 The apartments also offer a pool which is great during the summer months, prices start at $190 but deals can be found when booking in advance.

-The Georgian Hotel is a great choice for those wishing to stay in the Santa Monica, with historic and elegant decor just a 10 minute walk away from the pier, rooms start at $262.
+The Georgian Hotel is a great choice for those wishing to stay in Santa Monica, with historic and elegant decor just a 10-minute walk away from the pier, rooms start at $262.